 What is Binding Study Advice (BSA)?

 During the first year of study you can obtain a maximum of 60 credits.
-Each study program determines the minimum number of points you need to obtain to be allowed to proceed to the second year.
+Each study programme determines the minimum number of points you need to obtain to be allowed to proceed to the second year.
 If you obtain more than the minimum number of points, you will receive a positive binding study advice.
 If you do not achieve the minimum number of credits, you will receive a negative binding study advice.
-Unfortunately, this means thar you cannot continue with your studies current studies.
+Unfortunately, this means that you cannot continue with your current studies.

 What can you do in the event of a negative advice?

 If you obtain too few credits and receive a negative binding study advice, you will not be able to continue with your study programme.
 That is of course not fun.
 But maybe there is another course that suits you better?
 To find out, you can talk to a choice coach.
 Together you discuss your options.